France1/predictive-maintenance-pytorch/README.md

 </p>

 ## Dataset
 The data set is the [Condition monitoring of hydraulic systems Data Set](http://archive.ics.uci.edu/ml/datasets/Condition+monitoring+of+hydraulic+systems) contained in UCI Machine Learning Repository.
-It addresses the condition assessment of a hydraulic test rig based on multi sensor data shown in the schematic above.
+It addresses the condition assessment of a hydraulic test rig (shown above) based on multi sensor data.
 Four fault types are superimposed with several severity grades impeding selective quantification.

 ## Data Preparation
-Data samples consist of a sequence of data acquired by different sensors during several cycles with duration of 60 seconds.
-Different sensors have different sampling rates of 1, 10, and 100 Hz which translate into sequence lenghts of respectively 60, 600, and 6000 samples.
-All the sequences are interpolated to a single sampling rate in `prepare_data.py` to feed different sensors to the same model.
-Downsampling is taken into account as it needed in LSTM models which starts to perform poorly for long sequences.
-From the original data set, sensor whose correlation is above 95% are eliminated as shown in this [notebook](https://github.com/France1/predictive-maintenance-pytorch/blob/master/notebooks/Data_preparation.ipynb).
-This reduced the sensors to a significant set
+Data samples consist of sequences of measurements acquired by 17 different sensors during testing cycles with durationof 60 seconds.
+Different sensor types can hace different sampling rates, specifically 1, 10, and 100 Hz which correspond to sequence lenghts of respectively 60, 600, and 6000 samples.
+All the sequences are interpolated into a unique sampling rate in `prepare_data.py` to allow feeding all data into the same model.
+Downsampling is also taken into account as this is needed in LSTM which is known to perform poorly for long sequences.
+From the original data set, sensors whose correlation is above 95% are eliminated as shown in the [notebook](https://github.com/France1/predictive-maintenance-pytorch/blob/master/notebooks/Data_preparation.ipynb).
+This step reduced the number of sensors to the final set
 ```
 {'CP','FS1','PS1','PS2','PS3','PS4','PS5','SE', 'VS1','profile'}
 ```
 where `profile` contains the severity grade classes for each fault type.

 ## Multi-task Condition Based Classification
-The problem is approached as a multi-task classification where each task is represented by the type of fault which contain the severity grade to classify through a multi-task loss function.
+The problem is approached as a multi-task classification in which each task is represented by the type of fault to be monitored.
+Each fault contains different severity grades representing the classes to predict.
+Instead of training different models for different fault types, a unique model is trained end-to-end by defining a multi-task [loss function]9https://discuss.pytorch.org/t/how-to-do-multi-task-training/14879/7).
 Two different backbones are used to extract the features
 ### 1D CNN
 The 1D CNN architecture is taken from [2], which consists of two convolutional and max pool layers.
-Batch normalization has been added to facilitate training
+Batch normalization has also been added to facilitate training
 ### LSTM with attention
-For comparison an LSTM architecture has been investigated.
-A vanilla LSTM architecture was able to achive good accuracy in a single-task problem, but failed to classify the 2nd failure mode in multi-task mode under all the hyperparameter combinations.
-Good performances where achived only after adding the attention mechanism in [3], with pytorch implementation inspired from this [project](https://github.com/prakashpandey9/Text-Classification-Pytorch)
+For comparison, an LSTM architecture has been investigated.
+A vanilla LSTM architecture was able to achive good accuracy in a single-task problem, but failed to correclty classify the 2nd failure mode in multi-task mode under all the hyperparameter combinations.
+Good performances where achived only after adding the attention mechanism described in [3], with pytorch implementation inspired from this [project](https://github.com/prakashpandey9/Text-Classification-Pytorch)

 ## Installation
 Pytorch models are trained using the `nvcr.io/nvidia/pytorch:19.03-py3` Docker image from the [NVIDIA repository](https://ngc.nvidia.com/catalog/containers/nvidia:pytorch)